pparvina/Data-Analysis/README.md

 ## Results
 This project provided data analysis on movie ratings, and have underlined the key findings, and it's relevance on the data.

+To sum up, our preliminary findings suggest that there is correlation between the popularity of the movies and their revenues, budget and the year of production.
+We found out that the most popular movies have received the highest revenues and had the highest budgets.
+However, we also saw that the most popular movie, Jurassic World not necessarily spend the higest budget.
+Also, the newer movies were the most popular movies with the relase year in 2014 and 2015.
+Overall, we looked at the correlation of popularity of the movie to its budget and revenue.
+Also, we explored what years have released the most popular movies.

+This project had limitations since I haven't done any statistical tests, we can not make definite statistical conclusions.
+This could be further explored using machine learning and A/B tests.